filelucker/test-phugin/README.md

 ## Audience
 This document is intended for the technical personnel of merchants and service providers who wants to integrate our online payment gateway for Android application using kotlin plugin provided by _**shurjoMukhi Limited**_.

-# How to use this shurjoPay plugin
+# How to configure and use this shurjoPay plugin
 To integrate the shurjoPay Payment Gateway in your Android project do the following tasks sequentially.

 ```gradle